ABOUT THE ORCHESTRA

 In 2010, the Chamber Orchestra established The Respighi Prize Music Competition in collaboration with the City of Bologna (Respighi's birthplace), and also received the prestigious Google Grant for online marketing.
 In 2011, the orchestra had another breakthrough with the release of its debut CDs on Naxos Records (Respighi, 8.572332 and Di Vittorio, 8.572333).
 The Naxos recordings were immediately successful on the international level, listed for several weeks on Gramophone Top 20 Classical Chart in London, honored as WQXR Classical Radio NY “Album of the Week” and “Album of the Month” in Italy (for June and July 2011).
 The music has also aired on RAI, BBC radio, and dozens of stations in the U.S. and abroad.
 Over thirty positive reviews have been written in praise of the orchestra’s recordings.

 As part of its Fourth Season 2011/12, the Chamber Orchestra championed performances of four newly printed critical editions of music by not only Respighi, but Alessandro Scarlatti and the restoration of Claudio Monteverdi’s Lamento di Arianna (Ariadne’s Lament) for mezzo-soprano and orchestra.
-Its Fifth Season 2012/13 draws attention to masterworks for small orchestra, and includes plans for the orchestra’s third CD with Naxos Records.
+The orchestra's Fifth Season 2012/13 was highlighted by the recording of its third Naxos CD, including Respighi's The Birds, Trittico Botticelliano, Serenata and Suite in G for organ.
+It's Sixth Season 2013/14 marked the orchestra's championing of the early music of Vaughan Williams, which the ensemble will extend into its Seventh Season 2014/15 with an all Vaughan Williams program in its debut at the Adelphi Performing Arts Center in Long Island, NY - also the home of its Naxos recordings.